mose/hackpad-cli/README.md

     cd hackpad-cli
     bundle install

-Then you will have to launch it once and it will ask you some questions. you cna find your client_id and secret at https://<subdomain>.hackpad.com/ep/account/settings/ (your subdomain is where you store the pads).
+Then you will have to launch it once and it will ask you some questions. you can find your client_id and secret at https://<subdomain>.hackpad.com/ep/account/settings/ (your subdomain is where you store the pads).

 Usage
 ---------------